“Everyone is a moon, and has a dark side which he never shows to anybody.”

 ― Mark Twain

-The moon has always been a source of mysticism and folklore, and some say it is linked to heighten supernatural activity.
+The moon has always been a source of mysticism and folklore, and some poets, writers, and researchers link it to heighten supernatural activity.
 I’ve talked about my living in haunted houses.
 Have I mentioned that I occupied a haunted dorm room while I was in college?
-I do now because it was in this dorm room that I experienced my first Waking Dead Sleep (WDS).

 The Waking Dead Sleep

-The American Sleep Association defines sleep paralysis as a state in which the subject is physically immobile, but fully conscious.
+a state in which the subject is physically immobile, but fully conscious.

 Every night, I woke my poor roommate with my screams.
-An entire semester passed before my roommate and I discovered that a girl had killed herself in our room.
+An entire semester passed before my roommate and I discovered a girl had killed herself in our room.
 Upon discovery, my WDS ended.

-In my WDS, I am awake but powerless to say a word or move a finger.
-My body is overwhelmed with the knowledge that if I can not break free, if I can not scream or move, I will die.
-I struggle, and in the struggle I manage to scream.
-With the scream, the people, the ambulance, the stretcher, or recently, the demon disappear.
-My screams resurrect every sleeping soul in the household—dogs, cats, husband, and kids.
+I struggle, and in the struggle I scream.
+With the scream, the people, the ambulance, the stretcher, or more recently, the demon disappears.
+My screams resurrect every sleeping soul in the household — dogs, cats, husband, and kids.

 Still a Mystery